PCB Solutions: Why a Single PCB Standalone Door Access Controllers System Is Not a Secure Design

 The Basic Functionalities of a Door Access Control System

-A door access controller is an electronic device that allows administrators to monitor and secure protected spaces.
+An automatic door access control system is an electronic device that allows administrators to monitor and secure protected spaces.
 Before opening doors automatically, controllers use various tokens to identify and authenticate individuals.
 These modes of authentication vary and can include a Personal Identification Number (PIN), a proximity card, or fingerprint or facial recognition.

-Door access controllers range from standalone devices to complex systems that link to multiple doors.
+Automatic door access control system range from standalone devices to complex systems that link to multiple doors.
 In a huge building, door access control systems can be used to track the movement of thousands of employees and provide useful data for payroll systems.
-They can also serve as a visitor management system to sensitive areas, or trigger an alarm when necessary.
+They can also serve as a visitor management system for sensitive areas, or trigger an alarm when necessary.

 The cheapest, simplest door access controller may not be your best security option.

 Generally, door access controllers work by reading the token provided by the user and matching it with records stored in a database.
 Most often in the form of a card reader or proximity card, connected to magnetic door locks.
 If the criteria are met, then the door controller releases the EM lock and allows the user to enter.
 When an EM lock is powered, the door is locked, and vice versa.
 Keyless entry door access controllers work on this principle.

 In the most basic—and frequently the cheapest—door access controllers, EM locks are directly connected to the controllers.
 A miniature relay is often used to complete the power connection to the EM lock.
 However, it’s all too easy to cut or disconnect the wires connecting the EM lock to the controller, thereby breaching the security these door access controllers provide.
 Within an instant, what’s supposed to be an electronically-guarded door can become free-for-all access.